openstack/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 adding a new method respectively as described in the section "Proposed change".
 And these enhancements keep API backward compatible.
-Therefor it doesn't have any risk to break out of tree drivers.
+Therefore it doesn't have any risk to break out of tree drivers.

 Nova driver impact